BSc Nursing Syllabus and Subjects 2025 - Semester Wise, Electives, Books

 Table of Contents

-Semester Wise B.Sc Nursing Syllabus
+Semester-Wise B.Sc Nursing Syllabus 2025

-B.Sc Nursing is a four-year course consisting of 8 semesters with a syllabus of each year set out differently; different zones and domains are provided in B.Sc Nursing.
+B.Sc Nursing is a four-year course consisting of 8 semesters with a syllabus for each year set out differently; different zones and domains are provided in B.Sc Nursing.
 The syllabus and subjects pursued provide in-depth knowledge of the fundamentals of Genetics, Nutrition, Anatomy, and Physiology.

-B.Sc Nursing 1st Year Syllabus
+B.Sc Nursing First Year Semester-Wise Syllabus 2025

-BSc in Nursing first-year syllabus focuses on subjects such as Anatomy, Psychology, and Nutrition to provide the students with a strong understanding of the course.
+The BSc in Nursing first-year syllabus focuses on subjects such as Anatomy, Psychology, and Nutrition to provide the students with a strong understanding of the course.
 The B.Sc Nursing subjects 1st year from the syllabus are detailed below:

-Anatomy Physiology
+Anatomy Biochemistry

-Biochemistry Nutrition
+Physiology Nutrition

-Nursing Foundation I Nursing Foundation II
+Nursing Foundation II Psychology

-English Introduction to Computers
+Introduction to Computers -

 Practical Topics for BSc Nursing 2nd Year Syllabus